 I have read a number of articles that talk about speeding up your story.
-They talk about how a writer can “bog down” the plot by going too slowly… How the plot should barrel along like some runaway train, dragging the reader with it.
-So today’s post, is about pacing.
+They talk about how a writer can “bog down” the plot by going too slowly.

 How do we get the train running?

-Suggestions from cutting description down and keeping dialogue short are often used to stop this surge of slowness, that these people have perceived as being some evil on the world of writing.
+Suggestions from cutting description down and keeping dialogue short are often used to stop this surge of slowness, that these people have perceived as being some evil in the world of writing.

 However what you can end up with is a cut-to-the-quick story that brushes over everything and rushes to spill its ending.